FormantIO/toolkit/examples/command-manager/README.md

 # Command Buttons

 This module enables you to issue commands with a simple click of a button.
 You have the option to send a parameter with the command by providing a text input, or select a stream which will generate a drop-down list based on the stream's values.
+NOTE: This stream should enable "persist last known value" in the stream's settings.

 ## Configuration